 These reports may trigger contact from a campus official who will want to talk with you about the incident that you have shared.
 In many cases, it will be your decision whether or not you wish to speak with that individual.
-If you would like to talk about these events in a more confidential setting, you are encouraged to make an appointment with the Student Counseling Service (https://scs.tamu.edu/).
+If you would like to talk about these events in a more confidential setting, you are encouraged to make an appointment with the Counseling and Psychological Services (https://caps.tamu.edu/).